Tool Confirmation and Custom Tools

 )

-auto_allow — the agent can call this tool at any time without confirmation.
+always_allow — the agent can call this tool at any time without confirmation.
 Use for read-only tools, low-risk actions, and any tool where the cost of a wrong call is low and reversible.

 The Confirmation Handler

-with client.beta.agents.sessions.stream(session.id) as stream:
+with client.beta.sessions.events.stream(session_id=session.id) as stream:

 for event in stream:

-if event.type == "tool_confirmation_required":
+if event.type == "agent.tool_use" and event.evaluated_permission == "ask":

-print(f"Agent wants to call: {tool_name}")
+print(f"Agent wants to call: {event.tool_name}")

-print(f"With input: {tool_input}")
+print(f"With input: {event.tool_input}")

 # Your approval logic here

-should_approve = review_tool_call(tool_name, tool_input)
+should_approve = review_tool_call(event.tool_name, event.tool_input)

 if should_approve: